Damio/Namaste_challenge/README.md

 ```

 ## Task 3: Reporting
 The last step was a very brief dive into the data, there weren't that many data points, so not a lot of insights.

+Data was gotten from the JSON created in part 1 - [updated_orders_data.json](output/updated_orders_data), and read directly into Tableau.

 **Link to Tableau solution ->** <https://public.tableau.com/profile/dami.osayomi#!/vizhome/Namaste_challenge/orders_dashboard?publish=yes>

+## Things that can be improved
+- there is room to draw more visuals from Tableau
+- Running checks before adding data to tables in pandas, that way you don't have to drop_duplicates after.
+- Connect Tableau to database for consistency

+## Key takeaway

+- This task really exposed me to some of the exciting work that Namaste does, and shows that the team is forward-looking and up-to-date with current technologies.
+- I'm confident that my skills and experience will be put to good use at Namaste!